Texas Tax Litigation Lawyer on the Forefront of Civil Tax Litigation

 What we do hinges on where we do it.
 Choosing the right forum for filing a tax lawsuit is an essential first step in reaching a favorable outcome.
 Knowing which court is best in a particular case comes only with vast experience.
 Having tried dozens of high-stakes tax cases, we know the pros and cons of each court and weigh these factors when deciding which forum has the greatest strategic and tactical advantages.
 We regularly litigate in the four trial-level courts with authority over federal civil tax claims, including:

 Based in Washington DC, the U.S. Tax Court hears cases in 74 cities, including Dallas, TX.
 A specialized tax judge considers the claim in a bench trial.
-A Dallas tax lawyer at our firm may choose this forum for cases in which the tax liability amount is in dispute, we want to reduce discovery or the issues in the case are too complex to present to a jury or generalist judge.
+An experienced tax lawyer at our firm may choose this forum for cases in which the tax liability amount is in dispute, we want to reduce discovery or the issues in the case are too complex to present to a jury or generalist judge.

 U.S. district courts sit in 94 judicial districts throughout the country.
 The authority of these courts arises out of Article III of the U.S. Constitution.
 Our lawyers consider bringing a claim in this forum if the case issues are not technical in nature, a jury trial is desirable, extensive discovery is beneficial and paying liability before litigation makes sense.

-This Washington, DC-based court hears cases involving a monetary dispute between the federal government and other parties, usually regarding a tax matter.
-We may recommend filing in the U.S. Court of Federal Claims if we do not plan to demand a jury trial, a judge with tax expertize is not necessary, precedent case law is more beneficial to our client, full discovery is disadvantageous or unnecessary, or our client seeks to avoid publicity.
+This Washington, DC-based federal court hears cases involving a monetary dispute between the federal government and other parties, usually regarding a tax matter.
+We may recommend filing in the U.S. Court of Federal Claims if we do not plan to demand a jury trial, a judge with tax expertise is not necessary, precedent case law is more beneficial to our client, full discovery is disadvantageous or unnecessary, or our client seeks to avoid publicity.

 We may recommend filing a Chapter 11 or Chapter 13 bankruptcy petition to release property seized by the IRS, stay IRS collection proceedings, negotiate a reasonable installment period, reduce the overall and installment payment liabilities, shorten collection period and halt further accrual of interests and penalties.

 The rules and procedures in each forum are second nature to our Texas tax litigation lawyers after years of intense daily emersion and practice.
 We can immediately recite the rules of procedures, the judges, the government attorneys, court costs and processes associated with each court.
 This level of familiarity gives our lawyers an edge because we can anticipate precisely how our actions will play out in a given case.
-Based upon our comprehensive analysis of the case, we choose the forum that provides the optimal technical and strategic advantage.
+Based upon our comprehensive analysis of the complex tax issues in each case, we choose the forum that provides the optimal technical and strategic advantage.

 Strategic Decisions Reach Optimal Results